Wisconsin Point Restoration Site

 Image courtesy of Wisconsin Sea Grant.
 Click to zoom.

 The project includes development of infrastructure to allow public access and protect the sensitive dunes as well as the historical sites on the point.
-Traffic will be focused at three accesses, and many unused trails and parking lots will be restored and re-vegetated.
+Traffic will be focused at fewer access points, and many trails and parking sports will be restored and re-vegetated.
 Boardwalks will be installed for beach access across the sensitive dune ecosystem.
 Invasive species will be treated and removed.
 Lastly, the shoreline along Allouez Bay will be stabilized and the parking lots will be re-constructed using low-impact development techniques.
+The project will be under construction in 2018 and 2019.

 Piping plovers are a small white and tan shorebird species in great peril.
 The birds are listed as federally endangered.
 There are three populations: the Great Lakes, the Great Plains, and Atlantic.
 The Great Lakes sub-species was reduced to as few as 10 breeding pairs in 1990, but has since increased to about 70 breeding pairs in 2014.
 Most of these are found along Michigan shorelines.
 In 2014, only five pairs nested along Lake Superior in Wisconsin, none in the St. Louis River Estuary.
 The entire Lake Superior Basin supported 12 nesting pairs in 2014.
 By contrast, back in the early 20th century, the St. Louis River Estuary alone supported at least 12 breeding pairs.
 From 1957 through 1971, piping plovers nested on Barker’s Island, a barren island formed from dredged material.
 After that, there were only a few intermittent nests in the estuary.
 Barker’s Island was eventually developed in the 1980s.
 The last known nest in the estuary was in 1989 near the end on the inside of Wisconsin Point, at what is known as the Bird Sanctuary site.